LightningReflex/LightningUtils/README.md

     - [X] Modifiable command aliases and permissions
     - [X] Toggleable features
   - [X] Fallback server(s)
+  - [X] Clear chat on join or switch server

 ## Suggestions and Issues
 If you have any suggestions or issues, feel free to open an issue or pull request.
 I'm always open to new ideas and improvements.